data-henrik/chatbot-talks/README.md

 * Code is based on the GitHub repos [Slack chatbot with Db2 integration](https://github.com/IBM-Cloud/slack-chatbot-database-watson) and [GitHub traffic stats, Slack integration](https://github.com/IBM-Cloud/github-traffic-stats/)
 * Check out the blog on [automated reports with cloud functions, Db2 and Slack](https://blog.4loeser.net/2018/10/automated-reported-with-ibm-cloud.html).
 It shows how Db2-based statistic reports can be pushed into Slack channels on a regular basis.
 * [IBM Cloud solution tutorial on how to build Db2-based Slackbot](https://console.bluemix.net/docs/tutorials/slack-chatbot-database-watson.html)
+* The files [systemInfo.js](systemInfo.js) and [setupMoreActions.sh](setupMoreActions.sh) contain the code and script to add another action to the Slackbot tutorial.
+That action can retrieve Db2 system information.
+Add an intent to the conversation workspace, then nodes similar to the event retrieval and test it.

 Note:
 * Eine deutsche Version meines Chatbot-Talks ist im Branch [deutsch_httf](https://github.com/data-henrik/chatbot-talk2018/tree/deutsch_httf).